brightway-lca/brightway-documentation/README.md

 To manually update the submodules, use the same command again.
 There is no need to push changes to the submodules to the remote, since [they are updated by GitHub Actions](https://documentation.brightway.dev/en/latest/source/contributing/documentation.html#github-actions).

+### Setup Python Environment

-1. Set up a Python virtual environment that includes all packages required to build the documentation.
-A [Conda `yaml` file](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) is provided [for convenient setup](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file) at [``environment.yml``](environment.yml).
+A [Conda environment file](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) is provided [for convenient setup](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file).
+The file is located at [``./environment.yml``](environment.yml).
+Set up a Python virtual environment that includes all packages required to build the documentation.
 Install the environment `sphinx` by running from the repository root directory:

 ```
 conda env create -f 'conda_environment.yml'